-•Press Release Coronavirus Health and Social Programs US
+•Press Release COVID-19 Health and Social Programs United States

 Washington DC — The pandemic’s early stress on the health care system tested the government’s readiness to mitigate harm during a public health crisis.
 Emergency federal aid to health care providers and hospitals is a prime example of how well-intentioned policies can be derailed in implementation.
 The CARES Act provides several lessons for distributing future emergency federal aid equitably.

 A report published today by the Center for Economic and Policy Research (CEPR) reveals hidden inequities built into the initial CARES Act.
 Curbing Inequities in the Distribution of Emergency Relief: Lessons from the CARES Act in Health Care, by CEPR’s Eileen Appelbaum and Cornell University’s Rosemary Batt, examines the inequities within the initial CARES Act allocation formulas, how the rules evolved, and offers lessons to craft equitable emergency aid policies in the future.

 Specifically, one of the report’s recommendations is to audit financial statements of hospitals and other health care providers with gross revenues above a threshold so regulators can better identify fraudulent use of bailout funds.